jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

 \sum_{s\in S} p(s) \log_{10}\left( \frac{p(s)}{q(s)} \right).
 $$ (first-kl-eq)

-Observe that we could have drawn the averaging weights from the mass function $q(s)$ to instead obtain the single-number summary
+Observe that we could have drawn the averaging weights instead from the mass function $q(s)$ to obtain the single-number summary

 $$
 \sum_{s\in S} q(s) \log_{10}\left( \frac{p(s)}{q(s)} \right).
 $$ (second-kl-eq)

-But observe that
+But notice that

 $$
 \sum_{s\in S} q(s) \log_{10}\left( \frac{p(s)}{q(s)} \right) = - \sum_{s\in S} q(s) \log_{10}\left( \frac{q(s)}{p(s)} \right),
 $$

 where the right-hand side is the negative of a number of the form {eq}`first-kl-eq`.
-So, at least up to sign, it doesn't really matter which of the two numbers {eq}`first-kl-eq` or {eq}`second-kl-eq` we use to develop our theory.
+(I am **not** saying these two numbers are equal, merely that they have the same functional form!)
+So, at least up to sign, it doesn't really matter which of the two numbers {eq}`first-kl-eq` or {eq}`second-kl-eq` that we use to develop our theory.
 As we will see, our choice of {eq}`first-kl-eq` has the benefit of making the KL divergence nonnegative.
 Moreover, we can also alter the base of the logarithm in {eq}`first-kl-eq` without altering the core of the theory, since the change-of-base formula for logarithms tells us that the only difference is a multiplicative constant.
-In the following official definition, we will select the base-$2$ logarithm to make the later connections with bit strings in coding theory more transparent.
+In the following definition, we select the base-$2$ logarithm to make the link with entropy, though we will use the base-$e$ natural logarithm in later chapters.

 ```{prf:definition}
 :label: KL-def